voyd-lang/voyd/spec/strings.md

 ## String literal

 ```
-"i can be manipulated and printed and am not evaluated like as an atom"
+"i can be manipulated and printed and am not evaluated as an atom"
 ```